 Access to the Caribbean is via a local flight with a carrier such as Nature Air, or down by boat from Tortuguero to Limón.
 Most Caribbean fishing will be for tarpon, jacks, kingfish, grouper, cubera, tripletail, and sierra.
 Outside the rivers, in the ocean, an Atlantic sailfish or the blue marlin can be found.
 Light-tackle fishing is popular in backwaters and lagoons, in particular, to look for calba (fat snook).
 Come here for them from September to November.
 Other light-tackle species are guapote (rainbow bass), catfish, and alligator gar.

 Inland Fishing on Costa Rica’s Lake Arenal

 Lake Arenal, found at the base of majestic, active Arenal Volcano, is certainly the most frequented inland fishing location.
 Only four hours from San José, it is Costa Rica’s largest lake at 22 miles long.
-Here you will come across the beautiful guapote, with the colourings of a rainbow trout and yet the inclinations of a largemouth bass.
-Guapote can also be found in smaller sized Lake Coto, only a few kilometres from Lake Arenal.
+Here you will come across the beautiful guapote, with the colorings of a rainbow trout and yet the inclinations of largemouth bass.
+Guapote can also be found in smaller-sized Lake Coto, only a few kilometers from Lake Arenal.
 They are also located in Lake Hule, near San Miguel, where four-wheel-drive transportation will be a necessity.

-Consider too the low-elevation rivers that flow into the San Juan in the North, although the guapote here are not as impressive in size.
+Consider too the low-elevation rivers that flow into the San Juan in the North, although the guapote here is not as impressive in size.
 Those same rivers also have, mojarra, machacha (‘little’ tarpon) and roncador (‘drum’).
-Bring light bait casting or spinning tackle.
+Bring light baitcasting or spinning tackle.

-Learn your seasons well and understand how daily weather patterns can affect your chances, and you will certainly discover a world of fishing in Costa Rica that is very different to home.
+Learn your seasons well and understand how daily weather patterns can affect your chances, and you will certainly discover a world of fishing in Costa Rica that is very different from home.